 Advanced Certificate in Liberal Arts

 The Advanced Certificate in Liberal Arts program provides a foundation for lifelong learning in liberal arts and can often be taken as part of a degree program.
-Study in three designated arts and science areas: humanities (including English), social sciences and science.
+Enjoy an opportuntiy to study in three designated Arts and Science program areas: humanities (including English), social sciences and science.
 The emphasis in this program is on third- and fourth year (upper-level) curriculum.